(L to R) Zainab, Aslam, Aabshaar & Shahid

 participants joined this festival, engaging in dialogue on independence, social justice, democracy, and unity.

-Women artists
+Women from

 Festival Keywords